balajiln/mondrianforest/README.md

 * pydot and graphviz (for printing Mondrian trees)
 * sklearn (for reading libsvm format files)

+Paul Heideman has created requirements.txt, which makes it easy to install the packages using 'pip install -r requirements.txt'.
+Dan Stowell pointed out that dvipng package is required in ubuntu to draw the Mondrians.

 The datasets are not included here; you need to download them from the UCI repository.
 You can run experiments using toy data though.
 Run **commands.sh** in **process_data** folder for automatically